/skills/fuz-stack/references/css-patterns

 Theme Specificity

 Bundled mode: :root and :root.dark.
-Runtime theme switching (via render_theme_style()): selector repeats for higher specificity (default :root:root and :root:root.dark) to handle unpredictable CSS insertion order.
+Runtime theme switching (via render_theme_style()) repeats the selector for higher specificity (default :root:root / :root:root.dark) to survive unpredictable CSS insertion order.
+Colors are HSL-based (OKLCH migration planned).

-CSS Classes
+Utility Classes

-Three types of utility classes, generated on-demand:
+Three types, generated on-demand:

 Token Classes